 Woods reported to the gathering that there was a $10,000 deficit in the treasury and pointed the finger at his predecessor in that office, Johnson, who, he noted, had taken a recent trip with his wife, Barbara, to Italy.
 After the organization rebuffed Woods' call for formation of a blue-ribbon committee to look into possible malefaction by Johnson, it elected Johnson president.

-Woods — who was reelected treasurer — pledged to personally probe his fellow jurist's conduct.
+Woods—who was reelected the treasurer—pledged to personally probe his fellow jurist’s conduct.

 At the 1997 meeting, instead of rendering the anticipated Woods Report, the treasurer was missing, and no information on the current state of the treasury was submitted by him.

-Presiding over that meeting, Vice President George Schiavelli, then a member of the Los Angeles Superior Court (now a federal judge), pointed out that Woods' absence "might suggest that we still have improprieties in our organization."
+Presiding over that meeting, Vice President George Schiavelli, then a member of the Los Angeles Superior Court (later a federal judge, now a private judge), pointed out that Woods’ absence "might suggest that we still have improprieties in our organization."

 Precedent should be followed, he proclaimed, with the suspected defalcator being granted the presidency.